BlvckBytes/docs-component-markup/docs/tag_syntax.md

 </gray>
 ```

-Additional information is made available via the implicitly added temporary variable called `loop`; it also only exists for the duration of the tag-contents to which the `*for-` structural attribute has been applied to.
+Additional information is made available via the implicitly added temporary variable called `l-me: loop`; it also only exists for the duration of the tag-contents to which the `*for-` structural attribute has been applied to.
 It itself holds the following useful properties, updated for each iteration:

-- `index`: Zero-based sequence-number of the current element
+- `l-me: index`: Zero-based sequence-number of the current element
-- `is_even`: Whether the `index` is an even number
+- `l-me: is_even`: Whether the `l-me: index` is an even number
-- `is_odd`: Whether the `index` is an odd number
+- `l-me: is_odd`: Whether the `l-me: index` is an odd number
-- `is_first`: Whether the item is the first of the sequence
+- `l-me: is_first`: Whether the item is the first of the sequence
-- `is_last`: Whether the item is the last of the sequence
+- `l-me: is_last`: Whether the item is the last of the sequence

 For single loops, accessing this variable directly marks the most straight-forward way; let's add positions (`#1`, `#2`, ...) to the prior example.